I remember approaching the final year of my university degree thinking about what I was going to do next.

 One of the most difficult concepts I have ever tried to grasp is the idea of having belief when there is no physical demonstration to back up your belief.

 I’m not talking about god or religion here.

 What I am referring to is something as simple as believing if you do certain things a result will occur.

 Belief comes into it when the outcome is something you have never done before but want to, and it’s not something you consider “easy”.

 Where I find the concept of belief becomes important is when you are talking major changes in your life.
-For example -

 - You need belief that you can start a business that will succeed so you do not need a job.